 Air Source Heat Pumps

-A heat pump’s efficiency comes from the fact that it does not create heat but instead, moves heat from one place to another.
+If you heat your home with a central, ducted system, changing over to a heat pump could save you money, and add the comfort of air conditioning in the summer months.
+The key to a heat pump’s efficiency comes from the fact that it does not create heat but instead, moves heat from one place to another.

 - In cooling mode, an air-source heat pump evaporates a refrigerant in the indoor coil; as the liquid evaporates it pulls heat from the air inside the house.
 After the gas is compressed, it passes into the outdoor coil and condenses, releasing heat to the outside air.